MegavexNetwork/scoreboard-library/README.md

 ## Features

 - Sidebars.
-Up to 44 characters (depends on the formatting) for 1.12.2 and below, no limit for newer versions
+Up to 42 characters (depends on the formatting) for 1.12.2-, no limit for newer versions
 - Teams.
 Supports showing different properties (display name, prefix, entries etc.) of the same team to different players
 - Objectives.